 Bank Deposits and depositing cheques

-When you pay cash or cheques into your company bank account, this is classed as a bank deposit and you should enter this in the Crunch app to ensure your banking records are up to date.
-From the 'Banking' tab you can select 'New bank deposit' to do this.
+When you pay cash or cheques into your company bank account, this is classed as a bank deposit and you should enter this in Crunch as such to ensure your banking records are up to date.
+In the 'Banking' tab you can select 'New bank deposit' to do this.
 If you are recording any cheque deposits, you...